Does your dog tremble, shiver or shake? Here are six of the most common reasons for shaking – and what to do about them.

 Summary

-There are many reason why your dog could be shaking.
-While shaking off to relieve stress or dry their coat is normal behavior for a dog, trembling or shivering can be a sign of something more sinister.
+There are many reasons why your dog could be shaking.
+Shaking off to relieve stress or dry their coat is normal behavior for a dog, but ongoing trembling or shivering can be a sign of something more worrying.

-For this reason, you should always take your dog for a vet check-up if you notice he is shaking more than usual.
+For this reason, you should always take your dog for a vet check-up if you notice they are shaking more than usual.
+An accurate diagnosis is essential for getting your dog the right treatment.

 Do you have any questions about your dog shaking?
-Let us know in the comments below – although for medical questions you should always contact a vet.
+Let us know in the comments below – although for medical questions, you should always contact a vet.
+You may also want to read our article “12 Reasons for a Dog’s Leg Shaking When Sitting.”